-Professor Dunn was a Woodrow Wilson Fellow in 1963-64 and a Andrew Mellon Fellow in 1964-65, followed by the Woodrow Wilson Dissertation Fellow in 1965-66.
+Professor Dunn was a Woodrow Wilson Fellow in 1963-64 and an Andrew Mellon Fellow in 1964-65, followed by the Woodrow Wilson Dissertation Fellow in 1965-66.
 He was on a Research Fulbright to the Australian National University Institute for Advanced Studies, 1975, Senior Visitor, Oxford Mathematical Institute, 1978, and Distinguished Visitor, University of Melbourne, 1983.
 Dunn was selected a fellow of the American Council of Learned Societies in 1984.
 He was selected to Who's Who in America in 1985.

-Dunn is a member of the Association for Symbolic Logic, American Philosophical Association, Society for Exact Philosophy, and Philosophy of Science Association.
+Dunn was a member of the Association for Symbolic Logic, American Philosophical Association, Society for Exact Philosophy, and Philosophy of Science Association.
 Professor Dunn was editor, Journal of Symbolic Logic, 1982-88; president, Society for Exact Philosophy, 1988-90; and editor, Journal of Philosophical Logic, 1987-1995.
 He became Dean of the School of Informatics at IU in December, 1999.

 Mike Dunn died in April 2021.